-One reason for that is the higher-than-average chargeback rates.
+One reason for that is the higher-than-average chargeback rates that can come from bookings for a future trip that a client later wants to cancel.
 Not to worry.
 Even as a high risk business, it’s still possible to secure a merchant account to accept credit cards.
 Here’s what you need to know as an agency, tour operator, cruise business, or other travel company.

 - Why is travel a high-risk industry?